yumuruk/DGUNet/README.md

 Official PyTorch implementation of
 [Hansung Yu, Chuong Hoang Vo, and Chul Lee, “Detection-Guided Deep Unfolding for Joint Underwater Image Enhancement and Object Detection,” *IEEE Access*, Jan.
 2026.](https://ieeexplore.ieee.org/document/11367638)

+The code and dataset is uploaded(2026.02).
-The dataset and code will be updated soon.
+Code will be optimized soon.

 ## UJED Dataset